The Dark Side of ADHD — Love-Bombing And Person-Fixation

 2. Tackle Organization and Time Management Issues

-People with ADHD commonly struggle with executive functioning skills, like organization and time management.
+People with ADHD struggle with executive functioning skills, like organizing things and managing time.

-This is the biggest issue for many couples with one partner having ADHD.
-The best solution for most of them is to collaborate on this challenge.
+The best solution for most of them is to collaborate on this challenge:

-They may act on impulse without considering the consequences, such as buying a ticket for a weekend trip without informing their partner.
+They often do things impulsively and without thinking about what might happen.
+Such as buying a ticket for a weekend trip without informing their partner.

 Some of the worst conflicts in these relationships result from forgetting crucial dates, like anniversaries and birthdays.